New to MZC

 Is there any cost to practice at MZC?

-The vast majority of our activities are free and open to the public.
+The vast majority of our activities are free and open to the public, although donations are always welcome since they are our primary source of support.
 Many of our regular practitioners do choose to become financially supporting members of MZC, but this is not a requirement.

 I've read that meditation is good for stress (or for anger management, addictions, or depression).
 Can Zen practice help me get my life together?